SiLab-group/SimEx/README.md

 3. Loop for training controller can be run in `notebooks/SimEx_loop.ipynb` or `notebooks/vsl_loop.py`.

 ## Install and run jupyter notebook
+All the sumo related functions were tested and run with sumo 1.21.0 be aware that different versions of sumo can give different results.
 1. Create venv environment and install the dependencies Linux:
 ```bash
 # Creates environment in the .venv directory